tunafish304/microblog/docs/092225_Profile_Avatars/profile_avatars_v2.md

 ### Code

-Take a look at one solution.
+Take a look at the solution.
 In `app/routes.py`, add this near the top:

 ```python
 from datetime import datetime